 You might have seen some of the weird statistics that correlate unrelated things like margarine consumption and divorce.
 But just because the numbers of both things rise and fall in similar ways does not mean they're actually impacting each other.

 You might fall into this trap more when you’re rushed and don’t make or have time to sort out facts from assumptions.

 To avoid it, slow down and figure out where the causes of an outcome are actually coming from, especially when you’re making more complex decisions.

 More Control=More Safety

-For this trap, it helps to take a look at your own behavior—do you try to take more control in situations when you feel less secure?
+For this trap, it helps to practice some self awareness and take a look at your own behavior.
+Do you try to take more control in situations when you feel less secure?
 Think about the usual outcomes when you do that—perhaps feeling like you’re micromanaging, or taking charge in an area where you’re less skilled.

 Feeling Like You’ve “Earned” Good Luck